Meghan Markle Reportedly Overdue, May Need To Be Induced To Welcome Royal Baby

 Sources tell Life & Style Magazine that the Duchess of Cambridge isn’t getting any younger, and she doesn’t want to wait to have another baby.

-However, William allegedly believes that the couple already have their hands full with three children under the age of five, and that adding a fourth could prove overwhelming for the pair.
+However, William allegedly believes that the couple already have their hands full with three children under the age of 5, and that adding a fourth could prove overwhelming for the pair.

-Meanwhile, Kate, who is close to her own sister, Pippa Middleton, reportedly years to give her daughter, Princess Charlotte, a sister to look after and play with, in addition to her brothers, older bro Prince George, and baby brother Prince Louis.
+Meanwhile, Kate, who is close to her own sister, Pippa Middleton, reportedly yearns to give her daughter, Princess Charlotte, a sister to look after and play with, in addition to her brothers, older brother Prince George, and baby brother Prince Louis.

-However, it is Megan Markle’s Royal Baby watch is currently in full swing, and fans are dying to find out news about the birth and delivery, the sex of the baby, and what he or she will be named.
+However, it is Megan Markle’s royal baby watch that is currently in full swing, and fans are dying to find out news about the birth and delivery, the sex of the baby, and what he or she will be named.